Invasion! (DC Comics): The Alien Alliance

-Additionally, some members of the Alliance were tasked with specific areas of responsibility and played little part in the military operations side.
-The Citadelians were given charge of administering the Alliance's vast Gulag of potential opponents and experimental subjects; the Psions were charged with (or left alone to) conducting biological research on humans; and the Daxamites were largely an observer group, providing medical and scientific assistance to the Alliance.
+Additionally, some members of the Alliance are tasked with specific areas of responsibility and played little part in the military operations side.
+The Citadelians are given charge of administering the Alliance's vast Gulag of potential opponents and experimental subjects; the Psions are charged with (or left alone to) conducting biological research on humans; and the Daxamites are largely an observer group, providing medical and scientific assistance to the Alliance.